grumpi/domvm-isomorphic-example/README.md

 ## TODOs

-* figure out why there's an error when using backspace to delete the query string from the contact list search box
 * figure out why the back button doesn't seem to work properly
 * find a good way to restructure things so that anything pertaining to a single route can live closely together?
 There are some things that should live only on the server: fetching data for the route's context from the API.